pierregillon/Crafty.CQRS/readme.md

 ## Using processors

-You can implement `ICommandPreProcessor` and `ICommandPostProcessor` to interact before and after the `ICommandHandler`.
+You can also implement `ICommandPreProcessor` and `ICommandPostProcessor` to interact before and after the `ICommandHandler`.
 The same can be achieved for queries.

 ```mermaid